 Dates for all Shetland Fire festivals are as follows –

-- Uyeasound Up Helly Aa – Friday 10th February 2017 (Second Friday of February)
+- Uyeasound Up Helly Aa – Friday 16th February 2018 (Usually Second Friday of February)

-- Walls Junior Up Helly Aa – Friday 3th March 2017 (First Friday of March)
+- Walls Junior Up Helly Aa – Friday 10th March 2018 (Second Friday of March)

 If you don’t manage to see any of the Fire Festivals, there is an Up Helly Aa Exhibition in the Galley shed in Lerwick from mid-May until mid-September.